mmartinezluis/hotel-booking/README.md

 * Log in to the app by creating a new user account or by OmniAuth authentication through their Google accounts.
 * Search for hotel reservations by a given city, check-in date, checkout-date, and number of guests in real-time.
-* Book a hotel reservation in real-time (reservations are valid in real-time at moment of booking but booking occurs within the app only).
+* Book a hotel reservation in real-time (note: reservations are valid in real-time at moment of booking but booking occurs within the app only).
 * Browse a list of the cities of their booked hotels.
 * Browse a list of their booked hotels.
 * See a list of their booked hotels at a given city upon click on a city name.
 * See their upcoming and/or previous reservations for a given hotel upon click on the hotel name.
 * Write a review for past hotel reservations.
 * Edit or delete their hotel reviews.
+* Browse a list of their reservations.
 * Some more things ...

 Video walkthrough on YouTube: https://www.youtube.com/watch?v=sMv64I-NbZU